 It is very important to follow all instructions and guidelines provided in this manual.
 Failure to do so may result in physical injury, damage to the ESP system or surrounding equipment, and voiding the warranty.
-For additional information on the Limited Warranty, refer to page i and to the Limited Warranty Statement provided with your McLane product.
-You may also request these documents from a McLane representative at any time.

 Where appropriate, warnings, cautions, and notes have been included in this manual.
 The term "warning" is used to bring attention to a procedure or precaution that is important to protect the safety of the user and/or protect the ESP system from damage.
 The term "caution" brings attention to a procedure or precaution that should be carefully followed in order to avoid degradation in the performance of the system.
 The term "note" is used to provide information essential or helpful in performing a given task.